 Becoming a Model Shelter

 In 2010, the Association of Shelter Veterinarians (ASV), comprised of a deeply passionate group of veterinarians and experts, published their Guidelines for Standards of Care in Animal Shelters.
-It was a voluntary set of guidelines designed to elevate the practices and protocols in animal shelters with a goal of eliminating the suffering and needless death of homeless pets.
-It consisted of over five hundred guidelines.
+It was a voluntary set of over five hundred guidelines designed to elevate the practices and protocols in animal shelters with a goal of eliminating the suffering and needless death of homeless pets.

-Dr. Cristie Kamiya, Chief of Shelter Medicine at HSSV, was working on her Shelter Medicine residency at UC Davis when the guidelines were published.
-Toward the end of her shelter medicine residency, Dr. Kamiya was hired at HSSV after having spent the previous few years as a relief veterinarian for HSSV performing spay/neuter surgeries on her free weekends.
+Dr. Cristie Kamiya, Chief of Shelter Medicine at HSSV, was working on her Shelter Medicine residency at UC Davis when the guidelines were published, and was hired at HSSV soon after.

-Dr. Kamiya and our team focused on making changes that would decrease animals’ length of stay in our shelter.
-Longer lengths of stay in shelters can lead to an increase in diseases, stress, and behavior issues.
-We made changes in our housing and enrichment protocols in order to decrease the stress of our shelter animals, which allowed them to find homes even faster.
-We wrote new protocols for cleaning, for behavior, for animal care.
+Dr. Kamiya and our team focused on making changes that would decrease animals’ length of stay in our shelter in order to decrease disease, stress, and behavior issues attributed to longer lengths of stay.
+Housing and enrichment protocols were updated, and we wrote new protocols for cleaning, for behavior, and for animal care.
 Being first meant such documents didn’t yet exist — so we created them.
-The process of becoming a Model Shelter took almost two years of work across all departments.
+The process took almost two years of work across all departments.

 In 2017, the ASV team certified that HSSV had met all 543 guidelines.
 We were the first shelter in the world to do so.

-We are dedicated to changing the game in the animal welfare industry.
+We are dedicated to changing the game for shelters and rescues.
 Our vision is a world in which animal shelters across the country have the resources they need to save lives and provide a safe, healthy space for the animals in their care.